Paul Mulders

 Paul de la Cruz Mulders (born 16 January 1981) is a former professional footballer who plays as an attacking midfielder.
+Born in the Netherlands, he played for the Philippines national team.

 He was last signed by Ceres–Negros in the Philippines Football League.
 Mulders is also a member of the Philippines national team.
 He had previously played for HFC Haarlem, FC Omniworld, AGOVV Apeldoorn, ADO Den Haag, Global Cebu and Cambuur.
 As of 2024 the National Football Teams Web site shows his last game for the Philippines as in 2018, and his last club game in 2019.

 Club career

 Early years

 Born in Amsterdam, Mulders is the youngest son of Dutchman Leo Mulders and Filipina mother Ofelia de la Cruz from Isabela, Ilagan.
 Mulders started youth football at A.V.V.
 Zeeburgia at age four until he was scouted by Ajax at age eight and trained at the Ajax Academy until he was 16.

 HFC Haarlem

 Mulders continued on to HFC Haarlem in 1997 where many former Ajax youth players have gone to continue their football pursuits.
 He made his professional debut in the Eerste Divisie at the age of 19 on 14 October 2000 against BV Veendam.
 Notably, on 6 August 2003, Mulders netted a goal against the opposition team consisting of Zlatan Ibrahimović and Wamberto during a friendly match against Ajax at the Amsterdam Arena.
-He won 114 appearances and scored 20 goals for Haarlem as a winger from 2000–2005 and impressed upon head trainer, Roy Wesseling.
+He won 114 appearances and scored 20 goals for Haarlem as a winger from 2000 to 2005 and impressed upon head trainer, Roy Wesseling.